CPNT 262 Day 6 - Booleans, comparison operators and conditionals

 3. Conditional code blocks

-statement is used to conditionally run code when an expression is true
+The if/else statement is used to conditionally run code when an expression is true.

 Materials